patilpushkarp/comp/comp/intro.md

 Based on quantitative approaches, two approaches can be taken:
 1. Perplexity: Calculate the held-out log-likelihood
-2. Coherence: Calculate conditional likelihood of co-occurrence
+2. Coherence: Calculate the conditional likelihood of co-occurrence